Themistoklis/btree/README.md

 # btree

-Ligthweight and portable C AVL tree.
+Lightweight and portable C AVL tree.

 ## Table of contents